douglasgreen/outlines/computing/software_architecture/software_architecture.md

 -   Iterative Development: Use agile methodologies to iteratively develop and refine the software, adjusting the balance between functional and non-functional requirements as needed.
 -   Continuous Feedback: Regularly seek feedback from stakeholders to ensure that the balance is aligned with their needs and expectations.

-In summary, software architecture and system requirements are about understanding what needs to be built, deciding how to build it, and ensuring that the end product strikes the right balance between doing what it\'s supposed to do (functional requirements) and doing it well (non-functional requirements).
+In summary, software architecture and system requirements are about understanding what needs to be built, deciding how to build it, and ensuring that the end product strikes the right balance between doing what it's supposed to do (functional requirements) and doing it well (non-functional requirements).

 ## Documenting Software Architecture

-Documenting software architecture is a crucial aspect of software engineering, as it provides a clear and structured description of the system\'s design, including its components and their interactions.
-Here\'s a breakdown of the key topics in documenting software architecture:
+Documenting software architecture is a crucial aspect of software engineering, as it provides a clear and structured description of the system's design, including its components and their interactions.
+Here's a breakdown of the key topics in documenting software architecture:

 #### Importance of Documentation